a-memme/Pewlett-Hackard-Analysis/README.md

 Given the above information, there will be a total of 90,398 roles to fill in the given years ahead, assuming that all employees ready to retire will, indeed, retire.

 Further analysis, however, could provide more in-depth insight as to how many roles and which roles by department will need to be filled at different given times.
 In the table below, employees ready to retire were categorized by the year they were born.
-Not all employees will retire at the same exact time, and knowing how many employees at what ages are ready, can provide us with greater information on how many individuals will be retiring at a given time, with a general assumption that those who are older may be more likely to retire sooner (see image below or reference the extras folder/birthdate_counts.csv).
+Not all employees will retire at the same exact time, and knowing how many employees at what ages are ready, can provide us with greater information on how many individuals will be retiring through each wave, given an assumption that those who are older may be more likely to retire sooner (see image below or reference the extras folder/birthdate_counts.csv).

 <img width="224" alt="groupby_birthyear" src="https://user-images.githubusercontent.com/79600550/115167313-28c49b00-a085-11eb-8d40-0d65e52ab7b0.png">

-*Reference eextra_queries.sql in Extras folder for all code used to create tables regarding further analysis*
+*Reference extra_queries.sql in Extras folder for all code used to create tables regarding further analysis*

 The table above shows that employees ready to retire are distributed fairly equally across the four ages.
 As each year roughly contains 20,000 or so employees ready to retire, one can use this number as a baseline to try and predict how large these retirement waves will be.
 Although there is definitely no guarantee that employees will retire in chronological order according to their age, this information provides one with some form of insight for future preparation, rooted in solidifed data.